iliff/rmgp/meeting_2022.md

-## The 2022 RMGP Regional Meeting will be held in person at the University of Denver.
-Dates, arrangements, and call for papers are forthcoming.
+## The 2022 RMGP Regional Meeting will be held in person March 25-26 at the University of Denver.
+Arrangements and call for papers are forthcoming.